BIDS/interns/hawthorn-t/2025-Summer.md

 * I wrote the linkedIn and Blue sky posts for two of the panels 3 (3 hrs)
 * Worked towards a greater understanding of open science and BIDS as a whole.
 (1 hr)
 * Staffed the DSUS events and had onboarding lunch with KW (10.5 hrs)

+#### What will I do next week?
+* Help contribute to the Turing Way as well as some another Blog post for BIDS.
+* My available hours are 8,8,8,0